 Our account of agency, characterized by ‘personal concerns’ and reflexivity, provide a more faithful reflection of female workers’ actions, which was neither an unfettered preference (Hakim, 2002) nor a resignation to structural pressures working against them.
-The globalization discourse propagated by global intermediaries incorporated universal ideals of women empowerment and independence through full-time work opportunities.
-However, the discourse and resulting factory arrangements had the ironic consequences of reproducing gender divisions: an internal labour market differentiated on gender lines with antagonistic relations- one for predominately male, skilled, piece-rate workers and another for lower paid ‘semi-skilled’ women (Butler and Athanasiou, 2013; Goger, 2013; Wright, 2006).
+The globalization discourse propagated by global intermediaries incorporated universal ideals of women’s empowerment and independence through full-time work opportunities.
+However, the discourse and resulting factory arrangements, somewhat ironically, reproduced gender divisions: an internal labour market differentiated on gender lines with antagonistic relations- one for predominately male, skilled, piece-rate workers and another for lower paid ‘semi-skilled’ women (Butler and Athanasiou, 2013; Goger, 2013; Wright, 2006).
 Caught between the domination of capital and patriarchy, female workers actively negotiated and worked within the structural constraints to improve their life-chances.
 Their personal concerns, stemming from the patriarchal social order, caused them to subordinate their physical and practical concerns.
-They prioritized family life and accumulation of dowry, hence they strategically consented to the salaried-regime, albeit for the short-term, to save for dowry and then leave, causing a perpetual shortage of skilled labour for employers and their dependence on skilled male labour.
+They prioritized family life and accumulation of dowry, hence they strategically consented to the salaried-regime, albeit for the short-term, to save for their dowry and then leave, causing a perpetual shortage of skilled labour for employers and rendered them still dependent on skilled male labour.
 Their employers and the fellow male piece-rate workers both promoted and preserved patriarchal structures (e.g. by gender-segregated facilities by owners and denigration of feminine attributes by piece-rate workers) for ends sought by capital (flexibility, higher profits, complex designs, and faster turnaround times).
-Women factory workers' acquiescence to the new regime thus revealed the power of dominant social expectations on women.
-Yet, within this constrained space, female workers’ actions, while reproducing patriarchal structures limited the managerial designs to further their control of the labour process.
-Additionally, full-time women factory employment, even with the approval from male family members and gender-segregated assembly lines, affects relational dynamics between genders and constitutes a catachrestic routine (Butler and Athanasiou, 2013), which may eventually alter women’s personal concerns and diminish their allegiance to the currently dominant patriarchal social structure.
+Women factory workers' acquiescence to the new regime revealed the power of dominant social expectations over women workers’ choices but within this constrained space, female workers’ actions, while reproducing patriarchal structures, limited managerial designs to further their control of the labour process.
+Additionally, full-time factory employment by women, even with the approval of male family members and gender-segregated assembly lines, affects relational dynamics between genders and constitutes a catachrestic routine (Butler and Athanasiou, 2013), which may eventually alter women’s personal concerns and diminish their allegiance to the currently dominant patriarchal social structure.

 References